vivinano/MudaeAutoBot/README.md

 + Selective Kakera Reaction Snipes Features
 + Emoji Reaction Snipes  **Ex:Mudae Events**

-(One server only currently to avoid collisions)
+(One server only for Auotmated rolling currently to avoid collisions)

 (Multi Server Rolling could be a thing in the future but I want to avoid creating so many Background task)